Location and Facilities

 Monday through Thursday: 8 a.m. to 8 p.m.
 (UCard required for access to Murphy Hall after 7 p.m.)

 Digital Information Resource Center/Sevareid Library

 The Digital Information Resource Center (DIRC)/Sevareid Library is adjacent to the Digital Media Studios on the lower level of Murphy Hall.
-The DIRC/Sevareid Library is designed to be a high-tech information center with multimedia resources needed for instruction and research.
+The DIRC/Sevareid Library is designed to be a high-tech information center with resources needed for instruction and research.
 In addition to housing the collection of the Sevareid Library, the DIRC is equipped with both traditional and digital resources for integration into classes and use by students.